 A continuation of CH 301 with emphasis on chemical kinetics, equilibria, phase equilibria, solutions, electrochemistry, and quantum mechanics.
-Prerequisite(s): MA 215 or MA 311 and PY 160 Corequisite(s): CH 312W
+Prerequisite(s): MA 215 or MA 311 and PY 160

 CH 311W - LABORATORY FOR CH 301

 Laboratory exercises which illustrate physical chemistry principles and laboratory techniques.
 Note: This is a writing intensive course.
 Corequisite(s): CH 301